Nancy Astor, Viscountess Astor: 1930s

 The 1930s were a decade of personal and professional difficulty for Lady Astor.
 In 1929, she won a narrow victory over the Labour candidate.
 In 1931, Bobby Shaw, her son from her first marriage, was arrested for homosexual offences.
-As her son had previously shown tendencies towards alcoholism and instability, Astor's friend Philip Kerr, now the 11th Marquess of Lothian, suggested the arrest might act as a catalyst for him to change his behaviour, but he was incorrect.
+As her son had previously shown tendencies towards alcoholism and instability, Astor's friend Philip Kerr, 11th Marquess of Lothian suggested the arrest might act as a catalyst for him to change his behaviour, but he was incorrect.

 Astor made a disastrous speech stating that alcohol use was the reason for England's national cricket team being defeated by the Australian national cricket team.
 Both the English and Australian teams objected to that statement.
 Astor remained oblivious to her growing unpopularity almost to the end of her career.

 Astor's friendship with George Bernard Shaw helped her through some of her problems although his own nonconformity caused friction between them.
 They held opposing political views and had very different temperaments.
 However, his own tendency to make controversial statements or put her into awkward situations proved to be a drawback for her political career.

 After Bobby Shaw was arrested, Gertrude Ely, a Pennsylvania Railroad heiress from Bryn Mawr, Pennsylvania offered to provide a guided tour to Moscow for Lady Astor and Bobby.
 Because of public comments by her and her son during this period, her political career suffered.
 Her son made many flattering statements about the Soviet Union, and Astor often disparaged it because she did not approve of Communism.
 In a meeting, she asked Joseph Stalin directly why he had slaughtered so many Russians, but many of her criticisms were translated as less challenging statements.
-Some of her conservative supporters feared she had "gone soft" on Communism; her question to Stalin may have been translated correctly only because he insisted of being told what she had said.
+Some of her conservative supporters feared she had "gone soft" on Communism; her question to Stalin may have been translated correctly only because he insisted on being told what she had said.
 The Conservatives felt that her son's praise of the Soviet Union served as a coup for its propaganda and so they were unhappy with her tour.